Claudia Mo

-Claudia Mo (born Mo Man-ching on 18 January 1957), also known as Claudia Bowring, is a Hong Kong journalist and politician, a member of the pan-democracy camp.
+Claudia Mo Man-ching (born 18 January 1957) is a Hong Kong journalist and politician, a member of the pan-democracy camp.
 She represented the Kowloon West geographical constituency, until November 2020 when she resigned along other pro-democrats to protest against the disqualification of four of her colleagues by the government.

-Claudia Mo is one of 55 activists who were arrested in January 2021 under Hong Kong's new National Security Law.
+Claudia Mo is one of 53 activists who were arrested in January 2021 under Hong Kong's new National Security Law.
 On 28 February, she, together with 46 other defendants, were charged with the offence of conspiracy to commit subversion.
 They appeared in West Kowloon Magistracy on 1 March.
-After a four-day bail hearing, the court denied her bail and remanded her and 31 other co-defendants in gaol custody for three months, pending further police investigation.
+After a four-day bail hearing, the court denied her bail and remanded her and 31 other co-defendants in jail custody for three months, pending further police investigation.
 A court judgement released in late May 2021 evinced that WhatsApp messages to international media had been considered in the judgement to deny Mo bail earlier in April under the stringent bail conditions of the national security law.
+In November 2024 she was sentenced to 4 years and 2 months of imprisonment.
+She completed her sentence in April 2025.

 Personal life and education

 Mo was born in Hong Kong, to where her parents had arrived as refugees from Ningbo, Zhejiang, in 1950.
 She is married to journalist Philip Bowring, former editor of the Far Eastern Economic Review, and they have two sons.

 She attended St. Paul's Secondary School in Hong Kong.
 After graduating in 1975, she went to Toronto for pre-university qualifications and in 1979 she obtained a Bachelor's degree in journalism with English studies from Carleton University in Ottawa, Canada.

 After graduating and returning to Hong Kong in 1980 she worked at Agence France-Presse (AFP) translating French wires into Chinese.
 She was later promoted to chief Hong Kong correspondent for AFP, covering in this role the Tiananmen Square massacre, an event which she describes as a "watershed [...] that cemented my journalistic principles and political beliefs".

 She continued her work as a journalist at The Standard and TVB.
 She also hosted a number of RTHK TV and radio programmes, including "Media Watch" and "City Forum".

 Mo wrote a book called We Want True Democracy, published in 2015, and has also authored English language learning books.

-47 UK MPs filed a letter calling for her release in March 2023 to allow her to spend time with her husband, who is in an ICU ward.
+47 UK MPs filed a letter calling for her release in March 2023 to allow her to spend time with her husband, who was then in an ICU ward.